b00t0x/CpuTopologyRebuild/README.md

 # CpuTopologyRebuild
-An **experimental** Lilu plugin that optimizes Alder Lake's heterogeneous core configuration.
+An **experimental** Lilu plugin that optimizes Alder Lake / Raptor Lake's heterogeneous core configuration.

 For example, this kext is possible to recognize the Core i9-12900K's topology as 16 cores 24 threads or 8 cores 24 threads.